 Pakistan opens major border crossings for Afghans to take part in polls

-ISLAMABAD: Pakistan opened all major border crossing terminals on Saturday for the Afghan citizens to allow them to cast their vote in the key presidential elections in the war-torn country.
+ISLAMABAD: Pakistan opened all major border crossing terminals on Saturday for the Afghan citizens to allow them to cast their vote in the key presidential election.

-Afghans voted in the presidential elections amid tight security, as Taliban insurgents unleashed a string of attacks on polling centres across the country that killed at least five people.
+Voting is under way in Afghanistan's presidential election, amid heavy security and threats from insurgents.

-The poll is considered a two-horse race between current President Ashraf Ghani and Abdullah Abdullah, the country's chief executive.
+About 9.6 million Afghans are registered to vote in key presidential poll which marks the culmination of a bloody election campaign.

-Pakistan Foreign Office in a statement said that the country received a request from the Afghan Ministry of Defence on very short notice for border facilitation and opening of border crossings.
+Pakistan Foreign Office (FO) said in a statement that the country received a request from the Afghan Ministry of Defence on very short notice for border facilitation and opening of border crossings.

 It also said that in spite of security issues along the border, Pakistan would continue to support the Afghans.